How Arizona Pima Cotton Is Grown, Ginned, Milled and Marketed

 The British are credited for developing the milling process that made cotton textiles readily available.
 At first, the British imported cotton from India, but later, they began importing cotton from the Caribbean and the American South.
 Conditions were favorable for growing cotton in the South because of the climate and the availability of slave labor.
 Soon the South was called King Cotton.
 By the early 1900s, automobile tires were produced from long staple cotton. fishing nets, tents, fire hoses and paper products were produced in addition to the many types of cotton fabrics.

 Cotton became one of Arizona's most prized crops and helped to build Arizona's economy.
-I've often read that it was the Goodyear company who brought cotton to Arizona when they began to experiment with growing a long staple variety of Egyptian cotton for tire production just west of Phoenix, after the boll weevil had infested the cotton crops in the South.
+School children in Arizona called cotton one of the 5 Cs important to Arizona's development I've often read that it was the Goodyear company who brought cotton to Arizona when they began to experiment with growing a long staple (staple is the fiber length) variety of Egyptian cotton for tire production just west of Phoenix, after the boll weevil had infested the cotton crops in the South.
 However, the Native Peoples of Arizona had been farming types of cotton long before the Goodyear company existed and tires had been invented.
 Pima and Supima cotton can be credited to the Sacaton area of the now Gila River Reservation.
 Both types, Pima and Supima cotton are now favored by many designers such as Ralph Lauren.

 By 1953, cotton was listed as Arizona's greatest resource surpassing the Arizona copper industry, but the 1960s brought a trend of using synthetic fabrics for clothing and household items and the cotton industry suffered not only in Arizona, but world wide.

 While Arizona's urban sprawl has taken over many of the areas where cotton was formerly grown, the Supima Offices are located in Arizona and research is ongoing to develop new varieties that are pest resistance without the use of chemicals.